 Knowledge: Student starting this module should have basic knowledge regarding programming languages, geometry and computer system architectures.
-Skils He/she should have the skills to acquire knowledge from the designated sources of information.
+Skils He/she should have the skills to acquire knowledge from the designated sources of information and implement simple programs in C/C++.
 Social competences: Student should understand the need to extend his/her competences and be ready to work in a team.